getmoto/moto/docs/docs/getting_started.rst

             s3 = boto3.client('s3', region_name='us-east-1')
             s3.put_object(Bucket='mybucket', Key=self.name, Body=self.value)

-There are several ways to do this, but you should keep in mind that Moto creates a full, blank environment.
+There are several ways to verify that the value will be persisted successfully.

 Decorator
 ~~~~~~~~~